TollyH/AssEmbly/Documentation/Language.md

 Some instructions, like `CFL`, don't need any operands.
 In these cases, simply have the mnemonic alone on the line.

+A line may end in a trailing comma as long as there is at least one operand on the line.
+Mnemonics taking no operands cannot be followed by a trailing comma.

 Mnemonics correspond to and are assembled down to **opcodes**, numbers (in the case of AssEmbly either 1 or 3 bytes) that the processor reads to know what instruction to perform and what types of operands it needs to read.
 If an opcode starts with a `0xFF` byte, the opcode will be 3 bytes long, with the second byte corresponding to an *extension set* number, and the third byte corresponding to an *instruction code*.
 If an opcode starts with any other byte, that single byte will be the entire opcode, with the byte corresponding to an *instruction code* in the base instruction set (extension set number `0x00`).
 This means that opcodes in the form `0xFF, 0x00, 0x??` and opcodes in the form `0x??` refer to the same instruction, though this **only** works when the extension set is `0x00`.
 A full list of extension sets and instruction codes can be found toward the end of the document.

 The processor will begin executing from the **first line** in the file downwards, unless a label with the name `ENTRY` is defined, in which case the processor will start there (more in the following section on labels).
 Programs should *always* end in a `HLT` instruction (with no operands) to stop the processor.